Chief Executive Officer

 She holds a BA in Philosophy, Politics, and Economics from Brasenose College, Oxford, and an MSc in Economics for Development from the Oxford Department for International Development.
 She is fluent in German, Greek and Spanish.

-Chris is Director, Memberships and Commercial Partnerships, at OMFIF.
+Chris is Commercial Director at OMFIF.
 His role is to expand and enhance OMFIF’s activities.
 He previously worked in financial publishing for Incisive Media and Euromoney Institutional Investor.

 He has set up international investment conferences all over the world and has worked extensively in Russia, Southern Europe and across Asia.
 He has been involved in British and European politics for many years and has stood for parliament at both general and European elections.